bpf-endeavor/bpf-app-offload-measurement/docs/ARTIFACT.md

 * Run the Mutilate client.
-For measuring the maximum throughput sustained by the system use script at `scripts/bmc_tail_call_overhead_exp/run_mutilate.sh`. copy the script in to the mutilate root directory on your load-generator machine.
+For measuring the maximum throughput sustained by the system use script at `scripts/bmc_tail_call_overhead_exp/run_mutilate.sh`.
+Copy the script in to the mutilate root directory on your load-generator machine.
 Then update the server IP addresses and run it.
 The script runs the throughput measurement 40 times.